mstover/CodeLearner/docs/level_one.md

 single quote character ```"```.
 It will then receive more strings, and will later be called with another single quote character.
 Your solution must keep track of how many total characters come between two quotes.
+1. The first " character your ```accept(string)``` methods sees is the START quote, and the next is the END quote.
+If more come, the next will be a START quote, and then END.
+START END START END.
+So, by "between" quotes, we mean any strings that are delivered after a START quote, but before an END quote.
 1. The above may happen many times, and your code must continue tallying the number of characters that come between single quote strings
 1. Return the total between quotes when ```getCountWithinQuotes``` is called.